 Our Team

 At Planted to Bloom, collaboration is one of our core values—and something we do exceptionally well.
-A philosophy we have always operated from is “better together.”
-From the start of our internship, we connected deeply despite being in different graduate programs.
-It was clear early on when meeting that we connected in a different way than with the other interns on staff..
-We quickly discovered we shared similar values, goals, and worldviews - we were way more alike than we were different.
-Our bond grew stronger through yoga teacher training and working closely on internship coordination.
+From the start of our internship, we connected that we connected deeply and in a different way than with the other interns on staff.
+We discovered we shared similar values, goals, and worldviews - we were way more alike than we were different.
+Our bond grew stronger through yoga teacher training and close collaboration on internship coordination.
 Over time, our friendship evolved into a shared dream: starting a practice together.
+Now we operate under the belief of being “better together” and it shows in our daily work.
 As John Maxwell said, “Teamwork makes the dream work”—a sentiment we live by as we lead our practice with respect, gratitude, and passion for the counseling profession and one another.

 Get to Know Us!